What Language Do They Speak in Belgium?

 - Languages Spoken in Brussels

 - Don’t Speak the Wrong Language in Belgium

 - Wrapping Up

 Official Language of Belgium

 You will be amazed to know that usually, the countries have one official language but Belgium has declared three official languages in the state reforms that were implemented in 1970.
-The three official languages of Belgium are Flemish, Dutch, and French.
-Around 1% of Belgians speak German.
+The three official languages of Belgium are Flemish (Dutch), German, and French.

 The people of Belgium give great importance to language learning.
 People who are living in the German-speaking part of the country make their children learn the German language from an early age.